mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/egnyte-connector.md

 - Create workflows by using this connection and actions from Microsoft Copilot Studio.

 ## Limitations
-- Doesn't index comments and reply.
+- Doesn't index comments and replies.

 ## Prerequisites